Sunday, February 28, 2021

 I will never forget what the speaker said, how he said it, or how afraid I felt as his militant words washed over me.
 On television, I had heard Dr. King speak with intelligence, reason, and non-violent rhetoric.
 This was a large, very loud, very angry Black man speaking to--or rather shouting at--a primarily white audience.
 Honestly, I wondered if we would get out of there alive.

 Malcolm X, the founder of the Black Panther movement had been assassinated only three years earlier.
 With his radical Black Power agenda, he was no Martin Luther King!
 But I understood.
-It seemed that King and his peaceful protests had failed to bring about significant change, and Black people were fed up.
+It seemed to him that King and his peaceful protests had failed to bring about significant change, and Black people were fed up.
 If they couldn’t appeal to decency, justice and their Constitutional rights through peaceful means, what recourse remained for achieving equality?
-Yes, I understood.
+Yes, I understood why this speaker was so angry.

 I still understand.
 I still have no patience or tolerance for racial slurs, racial superiority, segregation based on race, hatred or violence toward another race, or denial of fundamental rights due to race.